atimeofday/job-tracker/README.md

-# job-tracker
+# Personal Job Application Tracker
-An interactive application I wrote for myself to gather data about my ongoing job search
+An interactive app I wrote to easily gather and view data about my ongoing job search